Patsy Gallant: Achievement through musicals

 With the decline of disco, Gallant focused on adult contemporary music.
 After her 1984 album Take Another Look, she took a break from the music business.
 She returned in the late 1980s, performing gigs and taking roles in musical theatre.
 She has appeared in productions of Cats, Nunsense, a stage biography of Édith Piaf, and played the role of Stella Spotlight in the French hit musical Starmania, in Paris, France, which ran for eight years in the 1990s.
 Luc Plamondon, the creator of Starmania, wanted Gallant to play Stella in the original stage production in the 1970s; but owing to Gallant's busy schedule at the time, her managers did not even tell her about Starmania, and the role of Stella Spotlight in the original production went to Diane Dufresne.
 She also had a brief stint as Palma the stepmother in Cindy, a musical based on Cinderella, also written by Plamondon.

 After living in Paris for eleven years, Gallant returned to Canada in 2005 and released the compilation album Tout va trop vite.
 The album contained a number of her biggest French hits, early recordings from the 1960s, lost disco-era songs such as "It's Got to Be You", and a re-recording of "Sugar Daddy".
 Gallant has more recently recorded a duet with the French rap group, Treizième Étage, called "Faut pas lâcher".
 The song appeared on the group's album L'Asphalte dans mon district (2006).
 Her most recent single "Coeur de velours" written by Mario Leonard was released in July 2010.

 In 2015, she released the album Patsy Gallant chante Piaf.

 In 2022, 38 years after releasing her previous album with original material, Patsy released the album "To Exist and Be Heard", with songs that she had been writing and developing for more than 10 years.
 The album, preceded by a few singles released on streaming platforms ('Mon bel indifférent / Around the World', 'Overdose de solitude', and 'J'ai besoin d'air / I Don't Care'), was described by her as "the album of my life" and brings a mix of rock, R&B, pop, jazz, blues and dance music.

 Film and television

-In 1973, Patsy Gallant had a minor role on the Denis Heroux movie J'ai mon voyage!.
-She played an Anglophone Canadian girl who tried to seduce Jean Lefebvre's character in a campsite.
+In 1973, Gallant had a minor role in the Denis Héroux film Enuff Is Enuff (J'ai mon voyage!) as an anglophone Canadian girl who tried to seduce Jean Lefebvre's character in a campsite.

 On the strength of her disco success, Gallant hosted her own variety show, The Patsy Gallant Show, which was produced and broadcast on CTV in 1978 and 1979.